 The theory is that curcumin’s ability to neutralize the free radicals which cause inflammation makes it highly effective in alleviating symptoms of these conditions.

 Here’s another benefit of turmeric.
 It could provide relief from bowel and colon problems.
-Research from earlier this year showed that rats who ingested turmeric daily (in a concentration of 0.25%) were relieved of the symptoms of colitis within five days.
+Research from 2019 showed that rats who ingested turmeric daily (in a concentration of 0.25%) were relieved of the symptoms of colitis within five days.
 That equals about a teaspoon for us humans to add to any savory dish.

 It could be that turmeric provides a dietary way to stave off some types of cancers, too.
 It all comes back to the root’s antioxidant effects and its ability to protect cells from free radicals at the cellular DNA level.
 This is particularly true in colon cells.